BartMassey/ttt-bench/README.md

 gamevalue() checking for wins.
 As such, it's running the most generic little `for`-loops ever.

+The variance in these measurements can be substantial.
+I should run more runs, including warmup runs, and indicate variance.

 I split the program across several files, for complicated reasons.
 Thus this code is also a demo of separate source files for the various languages.
+It also demos the build systems of those languages that have a standard one.

 This code is made available under the "MIT License".
 Please see the file COPYING in this distribution for license